Crochet Lavender Cocoon Cardigan Free Pattern

 If you recall, I had crocheted The Beatiful Lilac Shrug with a ribbed edging in April 2020.
 This crochet design is to this day one of my favorites!
 I wanted to crochet similar, with a different edging, and in more sizes too.
 Indeed, I love filet crochet projects so much!

-This Boho festival inspired headband also features a filet crochet design, just like this romantic lacy headband from a few Summers ago.
-I admit I love these designs, as they are so perfect for the warmer months.
+This Boho festival inspired headband also features a filet crochet design.
+I admit I love this design, as it is so perfect for the warmer months.
 Indeed, these crochet projects are so feminine and look perfect year after year.

 A few weeks ago, I figured it was high time I crocheted a new Spring Summer cocoon cardigan.
 When I went through my yarn stash, this new lilac yarn from Paintbox yarns stood out to me.
 It seemed perfect for this new project!